-Delay in implementation; change to first week in February
+Delay in implementation of second count; change to first week in February

-The act delays implementation of the second annual formula ADM certification for one year, until fiscal year 2007.
-It also moves the second formula ADM count to the first full week in February, rather than the third full week as under prior law.
+The bill delays implementation of the second annual formula ADM certification for one year, until fiscal year 2007.
+It also moves the second formula ADM count to the first full week in February, rather than the third full week as under current law.
 Therefore, in fiscal year 2006, payments to school districts will continue to be calculated based solely on the October count.
-A corresponding provision that allows for adjustments in payments to districts that experience enrollment growth also will continue through fiscal year 2006. provision, if a district's formula ADM for the first full week of February is at least 3% more than the formula ADM certified for October, the higher formula ADM must be used to calculate the remaining payments to the district.
+A corresponding provision that allows for adjustments in payments to districts that experience enrollment growth also will continue through fiscal year 2006 under the bill.
+Under that provision, if a district's formula ADM for the first full week of February is at least 3% more than the formula ADM certified for October, the higher formula ADM must be used to calculate the remaining payments to the district.